arifariofficial/tailwindcss/README.md

 - **Modern UI**: Styled with Tailwind CSS for a clean and modern interface.
 - **React-Based**: Utilizes the powerful React library for dynamic and interactive UI components.

+<a href="https://rad-sundae-a3bd84.netlify.app/" target="_blank">Demo Version</a> "Experience our application firsthand and see what it can do!

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.